panditsamik/Netflix-Clone/README.md

 # Netflix-Clone
-### Netflix Clone built using React, Redux Toolkit, Firebase, Styled Components, Axios, Node.js, Express and MongoDB.
+### A full stack Netflix Clone built using React, Redux Toolkit, Firebase, Styled Components, Axios, Node.js, Express and MongoDB.

 ## Steps to Start the App